 The university education process is divided into three stages: Bachelor, Master and Doctorate.
 It takes four years to get a bachelor's degree, and it takes two years for a master's degree.
 Doctoral students work on research for no more than four years.

 The academic year in South Korea is divided into two semesters.
 One starts in March and the other in September.
-After each semester, vacations are announced: summer, mid-July to August; winter, from late December to February.
+After each semester, vacations are announced: summer, from mid-July to August; winter, from late December to February.

 Importantly, you must pay for all types of education in Korea (including even preschool education).
 Higher education costs $1,500 to $8,000 a year.
 Master's programs cost about a quarter of that.